+OUR WAY OF DOING BUSINESS OUR PEOPLE

+OUR PLANET

+OUR CONTRIBUTIONS TO SOCIETY

+OUR GROUP

-OUR GROUP Our way of doing business
+Our way of doing business

-All operations and employees within the JT Group must comply with the high standards of integrity laid down in our Codes of Conduct, which underpin how we do business.
+All operations and employees within the [T Group must comply with the high standards of integrity laid down in our Codes of Conduct, which underpin how we do business.
 Our Codes also outline our responsibilities to stakeholders, which include preventing bribery and corruption, avoiding discrimination, respecting human rights, environmental protection, data privacy, and fair competition.

 Employees are trained on our Codes, and there are communication channels for them to report concerns about potential breaches or violations.
-2015 3.9% of reported concerns were related to bribery and corruption.

 2015 highlights

-2014

-1.7%

 2015

+3.9%

+of reported concerns were related to bribery and corruption.

+2014 1.7% 99.7%^(c)

+2015

 of employees trained on the JT Group Code of Conduct.

-2014

-99.5%(\c)

-The JT GROUP ANTI-BRIBERY POLICY was made public
+2014 99.5%(c) The JT GROUP ANTI-BRIBERY POLICY was made public

 on our website in 2015.